How to Thin Carrots: A Guide

-Thinning carrots is an important part of growing them.
-You should thin carrots after they have germinated to reduce competition.
+Knowing who how to thin carrots is an important part of growing them.
+You should be thinning carrots after they have germinated to reduce competition.
 Competition will prevent your carrots from growing to an optimal size and shape.
 To ensure a good quality harvest, you’ll begin thinning when seedlings reach two inches high.

 You will need to thin again when plants are four inches high.
 You shouldn’t delay thinning.
 If you wait too long, carrots may suffer.
 They may become twisted and misshapen.
 You must be gentle.
 Handling them too roughly can damage the plants you’re leaving in the garden.